15 days, from Tuesday, October 10, to Friday, October 24, 2022

 After breakfast we cross the Rhone and visit Avignon, one of the most famous cities in Provence, whose impressive medieval walls bear witness to its glorious past, especially in the Middle Ages, when the Popes resided here for nearly a full century!
 We start with a panoramic tour by little tourist train, then visit the mighty Papal Palace and, of course, the remains of the monumental St. Bénézet Bridge, celebrated by the song “Sur le Pont d’Avignon.”
 Unsurprisingly, Avignon too was designated a World Heritage Site by UNESCO.
 The afternoon is at leisure, and this evening we will enjoy our Au Revoir-dinner in a restaurant in Villeneuve.

-After breakfast, transfer to Marseille Airport in time for the return flight to Toronto
+After breakfast, transfer to Marseille Airport in time for the Lufthansa return flights Frankfurt and Toronto.
+Departure from Marseille at 1045AM and arrival in Toronto at 4:20 PM.

 - Flight Toronto to Nice and back from Marseille, including one checked suitcase as well as taxes and fees. - Accommodation based on double occupancy in superior tourist-class (3-star) hotels; the single room supplement is TBA; - Breakfast daily and a total of six dinners or full lunches; - Overland transportation by private coach; - All sightseeing and visits as outlined in the itinerary, including admission to museums and monuments mentioned; - Airport lounge pass for use upon departure from Toronto.